ZSoumia/DocsAdmin/README.md

 **Functionalities:**<br>
  1- Patients appointments .<br>
  2- Records of all the necessary informations that the doctor gather during the patient's physical examination .<br>
- 3- Recoding the patients files with all the details .br> 4- Access to the drugs available in the country to transcribe the right available drugs .<br>
+ 3- Recoding the patients files with all the details .<br>
+ 4- Access to the drugs available in the country to transcribe the right available drugs .<br>
 ## 2. Getting started :
  ### Cloning the project :